-The server comes with dual integrated Broadcom Gigabit Ethernet controllers, which support connection to a 10-Mbps, 100-Mbps, or 1000-Mbps network.
-For more information, see "Configuring the Ethernet controllers" on page 26.
+The server comes with two integrated Broadcom Gigabit Ethernet controllers, which support connection to a 10-Mbps, 100-Mbps, or 1000-Mbps network.
+For more information, see "Configuring the Ethernet controllers" on page 21.

-Large data-storage capacity and hot-swap capability
+Large data-storage and hot-swap capability

-The server supports up to six 25.4-mm (1-inch) slim-high, 3.5-inch hot-swap hard disk drives in the hot-swap bays.
+The server supports up to six 25.4 mm (1-inch) slim, 3.5-inch hot-swap hard disk drives installed on Ultra-Slim hard disk drive trays in the hot-swap bays.
 With the hot-swap feature, you can add, remove, or replace hard disk drives without turning off the server.

-Light path diagnostics
+· Light path diagnostics

 Light path diagnostics provides LEDs to help you diagnose problems.
-For more information, see the section about light path diagnostics in the Hardware Maintenance Manual on the IBM xSeries Documentation CD.
+For more information, see the section about light path diagnostics in the Installation Guide.